OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 For your first deployment this may take a while since your docker image won't be cached.
 You can pre-pull the desired docker image on your worker before your first deployment to avoid any delays.

-## Which docker image can I use? {#which-image}
+## Which Docker images can I use? {#which-image}

 :::hint
 The easiest way to get started is to use the [worker-tools](#worker-tools-images) images built by Octopus Deploy
 :::

 When a step is configured to use an execution container, [Calamari](/docs/octopus-rest-api/calamari.md) (the Octopus deployment utility) is executed inside the specified container.
-Calamari is a .NET Core self-contained executable, and the docker image will **need to include the dependencies required to execute a .NET self-contained executable**.
+Calamari is a .NET Core self-contained executable, and the Docker image will **need to include the dependencies required to execute a .NET self-contained executable**.
 These dependencies can be found in the [.NET docs](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#dependencies).
 [Microsoft provides base images which include these dependencies](https://hub.docker.com/_/microsoft-dotnet-core-runtime-deps/).

 :::warning
-Images based on Alpine linux (or any distro using musl) can not currently be used as execution containers.
+Images based on Alpine Linux (or any distro using `musl` instead of `glibc`) can not currently be used as execution containers.
 :::

 ## The octopusdeploy/worker-tools docker images {#worker-tools-images}